Improving your project with SBT

 Summary

-Here we showed how we can start up (or improve) SBT project with modules that would clearly define the direction of dependencies between different parts of it, highlight architecture and add several tasks that would help us keeping code quality high.
+Here we showed how we can start up (or improve) an SBT project with modules that would clearly define the direction of dependencies between different parts of it, highlight architecture and add several tasks that would help us keep code quality high.
 We would just run

 $ sbt clean coverage test coverageAggregate scalastyle

-make sure that tests pass, coverage is high enough, style guidelines are followed and code reviewers would be able to focus on the important stuff, the one that no automate could check for us.
+make sure that tests pass, coverage is high enough, style guidelines are followed, and code reviewers can focus on the important stuff — the things that no automation could check for us.